The clinical varieties of glaucoma are classified according to three parameters:

-The rise in intraocular pressure associated with primary open angle glaucoma derives not from a visible obstruction of the trabecular meshwork, but rather from cellular dysfunction of the trabecular meshwork tissue, which leads to increased aqueous humor outflow resistance.
-Risk factors for primary open angle glaucoma include family history, corticosteroid sensitivity, myopia, African-American race, systemic high blood pressure, high intraocular pressure, diabetes, and age.
+The rise in intraocular pressure associated with primary open-angle glaucoma derives not from a visible obstruction of the trabecular meshwork, but rather from cellular dysfunction of the trabecular meshwork tissue, which leads to increased aqueous humor outflow resistance.
+Risk factors for primary open-angle glaucoma include family history, corticosteroid sensitivity, myopia, African-American race, systemic high blood pressure, high intraocular pressure, diabetes, and age.
 In addition to these risk factors, early age of onset of disease and poor compliance with a medical regimen and physician visits are associated with a worse prognosis.
 As mentioned above, some patients with progressive optic nerve damage characteristic of glaucoma never manifest intraocular pressures above the statistically normal range.
-These patients are commonly diagnosed with”low pressure glaucoma,” “low tension glaucoma,” “or normal pressure glaucoma.”
-While recognizing that non-pressure risk factors may play a stronger role in these than in than in their high-pressure counterparts, these patients are managed similarly to those with conventional primary open angle glaucoma.
+These patients are commonly diagnosed with”low-pressure glaucoma,” “low tension glaucoma,” “or normal pressure glaucoma.”
+While recognizing that non-pressure risk factors may play a stronger role in these than in their high-pressure counterparts, these patients are managed similarly to those with conventional primary open-angle glaucoma.

 Closed Angle Glaucoma

-All physicians need be cognizant of another form of glaucoma, closed angle or angle-closure glaucoma, which may present acutely or may be silent and chronic.
-This disorder, quite unrelated to open angle glaucoma, derives entirely from blockade of the trabecular meshwork by the peripheral iris, either by simple and reversible anatomical apposition, or pressing together, of the two tissues or by generally irreversible scarring and adhesion.
-These irreversible fibrotic adhesions may occur after unrecognized long-standing appositional angle closure (chronic angle closure glaucoma) or from other ocular conditions, such as uveitis or neovascularization (secondary angle closure glaucomas).
+All physicians need to be cognizant of another form of glaucoma, closed-angle or angle-closure glaucoma, which may present acutely or may be silent and chronic.
+This disorder, quite unrelated to open-angle glaucoma, derives entirely from blockade of the trabecular meshwork by the peripheral iris, either by simple and reversible anatomical apposition or pressing together, of the two tissues or by generally irreversible scarring and adhesion.
+These irreversible fibrotic adhesions may occur after unrecognized long-standing appositional angle closure (chronic angle-closure glaucoma) or from other ocular conditions, such as uveitis or neovascularization (secondary angle closure glaucomas).